Hello and welcome. My name is Max - spinner of yarn, rider of bike, believer of Bigfoot.

 My hometown was listed as one of Buzzfeed's 12 Bleakest Places on Earth.

-I eloped with a woman I met on Twitter while traveling across the country.
+And I once eloped with a woman I met on Twitter while traveling across the country.
 I was broke and homeless when we met, and still broke and homeless when we married.
 I've been working on a book about this, and maybe one day you'll get to read that too if you signed up.